What to Look for in a Good Elderberry Tincture

 Alcohol-Based 3-5 years Cool pantry Long-term use

-Glycerin-Based 2-4 years Refrigerated Alcohol-sensitive users
+Glycerin-Based 2-4 years Refrigerated Alcohol-sensitive to elderberry users

 Dark amber glass bottles block 97% of UV light compared to clear containers.
 Store tinctures in kitchen cabinets or bedroom drawers – anywhere away from steam-producing appliances.
 Bathrooms often experience humidity spikes that accelerate breakdown.